dpericich/Pokemon-Arceus-Team-Builder/README.md

 ## Technologies Used

 The backbone of this app is the PokeAPI.
 From this I got all the information needed to populate team slots and update the type coverage item.
+I added a script tag for the CDN to the axios package in my main HTML page.
+This makes it cleaner for making my requests than using the Fetch API.

+I thought about using React with this app, but decided to stick with HTML5, CSS and Vanilla JavaScript.
+React does a lot of cool stuff with creating the reusable components and managing state, but I wanted to focus on object creation, state mangagement and object cleanup with this app.
+Vanilla JavaScript is a way to force myself to learn these better.

 ## Challenges